TIM Jolt Superjolt Simulator

 Introduction

-The Superjolt/TIM simulator is written for my personal use to aid me in developing and testing software for the TIM.
-It is not meant to be a cycle exact complete Superjolt emulation.
+The Jolt/Superjolt/TIM simulator is written for my personal use to aid me in developing and testing software for the TIM/Jolt/Superjolt.
+It is not meant to be a cycle exact complete emulation.
 Instead it shows as much as possible what is happening inside.
+So do not expect it to run the typical TIM games on the LED and Keypad.

-Just for fun and a tribute, it looks and feels and functions as a real Superjolt.
+Just for fun and a tribute, it looks and feels and functions as a real Jolt or Superjolt.
 The debugger is what the purpose of this program is.
-The program is developed on Windows 10/11 (32 bit executable) and tested and compiled on Ubuntu 20.04.3 LTS and on a Raspberry Pi 5.
-With source available, it will run anywhere Lazarus IDE is available.
+The program is developed on Windows 10/11 (32 bit executable) and tested and compiled on Ubuntu and Raspberry Pi.
+Since source is available, it will run anywhere Lazarus IDE is available.

-What is simulated looks like a Superjolt connected to a videoterminal with the Tiny Basic+ RAP ROM inserted.
+What is simulated looks like a Superjolt connected to a videoterminal.

-- TTY in and out with TTY console
+• TTY in and out with serial video console or via a serial port

 Limitations